tbone-framework/TBone/README.md

 TBone makes it easy to develop full-duplex RESTful APIs on top of your `asyncio` web application or webservice.
-It uses a nonblocking asynchronous web server and provides the neccesary structure to build asynchronous web apps and services.
+It uses a nonblocking asynchronous web server and provides the neccesary infrastructure to build asynchronous web apps and services.
 TBone is web-server agnostic and can be added on top of your `Sanic` or `Aiohttp` app.

+Note: TBone is currently in Alpha release

-TBone is comprised of 4 major components:
+TBone is comprised of 4 major modules:

-1. Data Structure - an ODM-like modeling mechanism for schema declaration and data validation and serialization
+1. Data Structure - an ODM-like modeling mechanism for schema declaration, data validation and serialization
 2. Data Persistency - Persistency mixin classes for document stores with a full implementation over MongoDB
 3. Resources - Mechanism for creating full-duplex RESTful APIs over `HTTP` and `Websockets`
 4. Dispatch - Classes for managing internal and external events.

-Combining the usage of these 4 components makes it extremely easy to build full-duplex RESTful APIs on top of your mongoDB datastore.
+Combining the usage of these 4 modules makes it extremely easy to build full-duplex RESTful APIs on top of your mongoDB datastore.

 ## Example